New Power Method for Solving Eigenvalue Problems: Results and Discussions

 For eigenvalues of a simple matrix, following an example in \cite{wikipedia}, we have used a $3\times 3 $ matrix to test our numerical procedure.
 The matrix is given by

 where its eigenvalues are $1$, $2$ and $3$ and corresponding eigenvectors are $\phi_1 = (1/\sqrt{2})[0,1,-1 ]^T$, $\phi_2 = [1, 0, 0]^T$, $\phi_3 =(1/\sqrt{2}) [0, 1, 1]^T$.

 Before applying the new power iteration procedure, three parameters that need to be specified are the initial vector $\psi^{(0)}$, the location of the peak $E_p$ and $M$.
 We first study the effects of these three parameters using the simple matrix in Eq.\ (\ref{eqn-splmatrix}).
+For this case, we show only results for determining the second eigenvalue.
+Other eigenvalues are found in similar manner.
 Numerical results of the estimates of eigenvalues after $k$th iteration are shown in Fig.\ \ref{fig-fe1} - \ref{fig-fe3}.
 Almost all parameters used in the calculations give convergence to the eigenvalue of $2$ as expected since the values of $E_p$ near $2$ are used.
 There is one set of numerical results for the parameter $M = 10$ in Fig.\ \ref{fig-fe3} to show a slow convergence.
 Further investigation of the effect due to the parameter $M$ on the resulting eigenvalue is shown in Fig.\ \ref{fig-fe4}.
 The numerical results show that the parameter $M$ does affect the resulting eigenvalue.
 Figure \ref{fig-fe4} indicates that for $M < 10$, the iteration converges to the eigenvalue of $1$ and for $M \geq 10$ the iteration converges to the eigenvalue of $2$.
 This shows for this case that the short-time approximation of the matrix exponentiation is less accurate for the parameter $M < 10$.
 However, all numerical results give one of the eigenvalues of the simple matrix.